ROI-based Fiber Tracking

 There are several ways to assign regions:

-Load Regions from NIFTI Files
+Load Regions From NIFTI Files

 Load Regions From Built-In Atlases

 DSI Studio provides a list of atlases that can be added to the region list.
 Users can add anatomical landmarks by clicking on the button in [Step T3a].
-DSI Studio will perform a nonlinear registration to bring atlas to the subject space.
+DSI Studio will perform a nonlinear registration to bring the atlas to the subject space.

 Specify Region Types

-There are several region types available to control fiber tracking, including ROI, ROA, Seed, End, Terminative.
+There are several region types available to control fiber tracking, including ROI, ROA, Seed, End, and Terminative.
 Each of them is explained in the following sections.

 Type | Function |